tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 Established Company: $15k/year | Start Up: $5k/year

-* Access to OIF projects restricted use logos for commercial use if and as long as product meets technical requirements (your support helps the foundation promote and protect the project brand)
+* Access to OSF projects restricted use logos for commercial use if and as long as product meets technical requirements (your support helps the foundation promote and protect the project brand)
 * Designation as Silver Member with corporate logo placement in supporters section ofopeninfra.dev
-* Profile on openinfra.dev detailing your organization's support for OIF projects, with link to your site
+* Profile on openstack.org detailing your organization's support for OIF projects, with link to your site
 * OIF Silver Member badge available for corporate website or marketing materials
 * Opportunity to be included in OIF newsletter
 * Potential to promote your qualifying product in the OIF project specific marketplace.